kavia-common/knowledge-saver-45480-40192/clipstack_frontend/README.md

 4) Run (Expo)
    npm run start

+5) Preview in a browser (static web export)
+   # Create a production web build and serve it (useful for CI/nginx previews)
+   npm run preview:web
+   # This runs: npx expo export --platform web --output-dir dist
+   # then serves ./dist on PORT (default 3000)

+Environment
+- Copy .env.example to .env and set required variables for Supabase/OpenAI.

 ## Building Native Apps
 - This repo uses the Expo managed workflow.
 The CI environment attempting to run "./gradlew" without prebuild will fail.
 - To build native Android locally: